SamvelGevorgyan2999/VisionCraft/README.md

 ```

-If the build is successful, a new file named visioncraft_cpp.cpython-*.so will be created or updated inside the build directory.
+If the build is successful, a new file named visioncraft_cpp.cpython-*.so will be created or updated inside the build directory.   <br />
-Move visioncraft_cpp.cpython-*.so to where the file gui.py is located
+Move visioncraft_cpp.cpython-*.so to where the file gui.py is located   <br />
 Run gui.py file